 Are you interested in a health profession?
-Health professionals include doctors, pharmacists, dentistry, optometry, physician’s assistant, veterinarian, physical therapy, etc… An undergraduate degree in the College of Public Health would set a strong foundation and complement these professions.
+Health professionals include doctors, pharmacists, dentistry, optometry, physician’s assistants, veterinarians, physical therapist, and more.
+An undergraduate degree in the College of Public Health would set a strong foundation and complement these professions.
 Pre-health prerequisites may be taken alongside the public health major requirements.

 Applying to health professions program can be stressful and confusing.
 You must make your application as competitive as possible to give yourself the best chance to get accepted.
 These factors include a high GPA, entrance exam scores, letters of recommendations, involvement and experiences, and co-curricular activities.
 At the College of Public Health, we offer pre-health advising from a certified pre-health advisors that can guide you through the process.